Eastern Communications

 Eastern Telecommunications Philippines, Inc. (ETPI), doing business as Eastern Communications, is the first telecommunications company in the Philippines under Vega Telecom.
 Founded in 1878 during the final years of the Spanish colonial era, it was the first company to provide telegraphic services.

-At present, Eastern Communications offers fixed broadband services in Metro Manila (Makati, Ortigas Center, Manila, Caloocan and Navotas), Cavite, Laguna, Baguio, Cebu City, Iloilo and Tuguegarao.
+At present, Eastern Communications offers fixed broadband services in Metro Manila (Makati, Pasay, Ortigas Center, Manila, Quezon City, Caloocan and Navotas), Cavite, Laguna, Baguio, Cebu City, Iloilo and Tuguegarao.

 History

 The early years

 The company was founded in 1878 as the Eastern Extension Australasia and China Telegraph Company which is a subsidiary of Britain's Cable and Wireless when it was authorized by the Spanish government to provide its first telegraph services.
 It was also authorized to construct and operate the first submarine cable linking the Philippines and Hong Kong.
 It later gained its 50-year franchise under Republic Act No. 808 in 1952, and later amended under Republic Act No. 5002 in 1967.

 In 1974, President Ferdinand Marcos signed Presidential Decree No. 489, authorized the transfer of Eastern Extension's franchise to a newly established firm Eastern Telecommunications Philippines (ETPI).
 The firm was co-owned by Universal Molasses Corporation (UNIMOLCO), and a consortium led by three businessmen (collectively known themselves as the "BAN Group") who were cronies of the Marcoses: Jose L. Africa, Manuel H. Nieto Jr., and Roberto Benedicto.

 After the EDSA People Power Revolution in 1986, the Aquino administration thru the Presidential Commission on Good Government (PCGG) sequestered all of the companies controlled by Marcos cronies, including ETPI.
 In 1992, PCGG and Benedicto signed a compromise agreement wherein Benedicto surrendered 51% of his equity stake in ETPI.
 Meanwhile, UNIMOLCO sold its own shares to First Pacific-backed telecommunications firm Smart Communications.
 In 1995, the Sandiganbayan issued a case on crony capitalism against the Marcoses and their cronies on the recovery of their ill-gotten wealth businesses.

 ETPI was granted a new 25-year legislative franchise under Republic Act No. 9172 enacted on October 3, 2002.